Golden Knights owner Bill Foley eyes MLS team for Raiders stadium

 Foley could not be reached for comment, but Raiders owner Mark Davis did not discount the idea of the team’s 65,000-seat domed stadium, set to open in 2020, being home to the MLS.

 “We have 365 days a year to fill in the stadium,” Davis said.
-“We will hopefully be using it for eight (regular-season) dates plus all our playoff games.
+“We will be using it for eight (regular-season) dates plus, hopefully, all our playoff games.
 So that leaves around 353, and then there is (UNLV football).

 When asked if the Raiders and Foley had engaged in talks about an MLS franchise playing in the stadium, Davis said: “I’d prefer not to speak about anyone who has approached us.”